A Variational Inequality Perspective on Generative Adversarial Networks: Related Work

 \section{Related Work}

-The extragradient method is the standard algorithm to optimize variational inequalities.
+The extragradient method is a standard algorithm to optimize variational inequalities.
 This algorithm has been originally introduced by~\citet{korpelevich1976extragradient} and extended by~\citet{nesterov2007dual} and~\citet{nemirovski_prox-method_2004}.
 Stochastic versions of the extragradient have been recently analyzed~\citep{juditsky2011solving,kannan_optimal_2014,iusem_extragradient_2017} for stochastic variational inequalities with \emph{bounded constraints}.
 A linearly convergent variance reduced version of the stochastic gradient method has been proposed by~\citet{palaniappan2016stochastic} for strongly monotone variational inequalities.
+Extrapolation can also be related to \emph{optimistic methods}~\citep{chiang2012online,rakhlin2013online} proposed in the online learning literature (see more details in \S\ref{sub:extrapolation_from_the_past}).
+Interesting non-convex results were proved, for a new notion of regret minimization, by~\citet{hazan2017efficient} and in the context of online learning for GANs by~\citet{grnarova2017online}.